skip to Main Content

 registrar@balletaustin.org

 Siobhan studied dance for 13 years, including two summers at Ballet Austin.
 She also had the pleasure of teaching ballet to students of all ages at the Ballet Conservatory of South Texas from 2013 to 2017.
 While completing her Bachelor’s degree in Kinesiology at the University of the Incarnate Word, Siobhan began working in the group fitness industry.
 Over the next five years, she gained invaluable experience through teaching Barre classes and managing multiple Boutique Fitness studios in San Antonio.
-Siobhan will always have a passion for movement and the Arts, so she is thrilled to join the team at Ballet Austin.
+Siobhan will always have a passion for movement and the arts, so she is thrilled to join the team at Ballet Austin.
 As Academy Registrar, she hopes to help promote creativity and wellness while assisting students, parents, and staff.

-Jessica O’Brien, Academy Administrative Associate
+Jessica O’Brien, Academy Administrator

 jessica.obrien@balletaustin.org

 Jessica was born and raised in Austin, Texas, where she trained and performed in musical theatre all around the city.
-She grew up in Round Rock, Texas and is an alumni of Cedar Ridge High School’s Visual and Performing Arts Academy where she trained under award-winning director and choreographer, Kristie Copeland.
+She grew up in Round Rock, Texas and is an alumnus of Cedar Ridge High School’s Visual and Performing Arts Academy, where she trained under award-winning director and choreographer, Kristie Copeland.
 Her love for her family and friends has kept her close, as well as her deep roots in the theatre community here in Austin.
-Her passion for singing, acting, and dancing has cultivated a love for instilling it into the next generation and watching them grow in their bent for the Arts as well.
-She has worked with many arts education organizations in teaching and administrative roles here in Austin, as well as in New Orleans such as NOLA Microschools, The Paramount Theatre, TexArts and much more!
-In 2019, Jessica was also The Female Residential Director for Texas Arts Project, a 3-week sleepaway summer intensive for students training in Musical Theatre.
-She most recently was a Chaperone for Ballet Austin’s 2022 Summer Intensive where she fell in love with the atmosphere Ballet Austin provides for the community at large and within.
-Jessica hopes to provide a warm and nurturing experience for both the students and their families, as they grow here at Ballet Austin.
+Her passion for singing, acting, and dancing has cultivated a love for instilling it into the next generation and watching them grow in their bent for the arts as well.
+She has worked with many arts education organizations in teaching and administrative roles here in Austin, as well as in New Orleans, such as NOLA Microschools, The Paramount Theatre, TexArts, and many more!
+In 2019, Jessica was also The Female Residential Director for Texas Arts Project, a 3-week sleepaway summer intensive for students training in musical theatre.
+She most recently was a Chaperone for Ballet Austin’s 2022 Summer Intensive, where she fell in love with the atmosphere Ballet Austin provides for the community at large and within.
+Jessica hopes to provide a warm and nurturing experience for both the students and their families as they grow here at Ballet Austin.

 BUSINESS ANALYTICS & TICKETING STAFF